Common Questions (FAQ's)

 There is no schedule of classes.
 You work at your own schedule.
 The course material is interactive, with self-grading exercises within each course.
 The instructors guide you through the learning process and work with you to the extent that you desire.

 The results are comparable, and the credential has the same relative acceptance no matter where you go.
-There may, however, be an issue, depending on jurisdiction, as to whether or not a person who has partial scores (i.e., someone who has passed some, but not all of the five tests in the battery) will be allowed to carry the passing scores forward to the new jurisdiction.
+There may, however, be an issue, depending on jurisdiction, as to whether or not a person who has partial scores (i.e., someone who has passed some, but not all of the four tests in the battery) will be allowed to carry the passing scores forward to the new jurisdiction.
 This becomes more of a problem when you cross from Canada to the US or US to Canada, not necessarily because of acceptance, but because the differences between Canadian and American versions may not be fair to the individual being tested.
-Click Here for more information about the GED.

 The American Council on Education requires that you be at least 16 years of age.
 Each state is allowed to set their own regulations regarding age.
 You will need to contact your State Department of Education or a testing center to find out how old you need to be to take the test in your area.
 Click Here to find information on your state's test admistrators.

-A new series of GED tests were released in January 2002.
-These tests represent about a 30% change from the previous version in some areas.
-As a result, people are not be able to carry over partial scores from the old version to the new, so people are being required to complete all five of the 2002 series.
+A new series of GED tests were released in 2014.
+These tests represent a significant change from the previous version in some areas.
+As a result, people are not able to carry over partial scores from the old version to the new, so people are being required to complete all four of the 2014 series.
 Scoring is different, as well.
-Click Here to go to the American Council on Education website to learn more about tests and scoring.
-The GED will next be revised in approximately 2012.

-In the US, the cost of taking the GED tests range from free to $80, depending on the state.
-It is a seven to eight hour exam offered through most public school system adult education programs.
-Click Here to visit Prometric to ask out about fees outside the US.
+In the US, the cost of taking each GED test ranges around from $30-35, depending on the state.
+All four exams total a little over seven hours, offered through most public school system adult education programs.

 The cost of classroom based courses is from free to about $530.
-The cost is low because public tax dollars cover the actual cost of offering the classroom courses.
+The cost for some programs is low because public tax dollars cover the actual cost of offering the classroom courses.

-Online courses are free through some community colleges, especially in Texas.
+Online courses are often free through some community colleges.
 Please contact your local community college to determine if they are able to offer the OnLine Training (OLT) GED preparation series of courses.

 If you are not able to enroll through a local tax supported program you have the option of enrolling directly with OLT.
 Our direct course tuition is $75 per course.
-Or you can save $75 by enrolling in all five courses for $300.
+Or you can save money by enrolling in all four courses for $240, or by using our convenient $25 a month subscription service - pay for only as many months as you need!.

 A full refund is available if you cancel within 48 hours of enrollment.
 OLT's policy is to encourage our students to succeed.
 Less than 15 percent of all students in all of the GED programs available world-wide complete their program and succeed.
 Our success rate is much higher.
 We have above a 90% completion rate for alternative school students and above a 40% completion rate for students who enroll in OLT courses through their local community college.
 For that reason we do not give refunds.
 We prefer to have students exit the program by completing it.
 Students can work on the course for as long as they choose.
 If they get tired of it or have family problems-or any situation that keeps them from studying-they can stop for a while and then resume studying when they are ready.